 Every anesthesiologist at HSS has finished medical school, an internship, and residency program in anesthesia — adding up to more than eight years of medical education after college, in addition to years of experience in the operating room.
 Most of our anesthesiologists have also completed fellowships in fields such as pediatric anesthesia, critical care medicine, chronic pain, and regional anesthesia.
-We match your specific procedure with the clinical skills and expertise of our staff to ensure the best anesthestic care.
+We match your specific procedure with the clinical skills and expertise of our staff to ensure the best care.

 The Department of Anesthesiology has made great strides in advancing anesthesia safety for orthopedic surgery patients.
 Based on your specific needs, your anesthesiologist will develop a comprehensive anesthetic plan before, during, and after surgery.
 Richard L. Kahn, MD, attending anesthesiologist at HSS, discusses the common side effects of anesthesia you may encounter.

 You will meet your anesthesiologist the day of the operation before surgery.
-If you have any questions or concerns related to your anesthesia, you are welcome to contact the Department of Anesthesiology to arrange for a pre-anesthestic consultation.
+If you have any questions or concerns related to your anesthesia, you are welcome to contact the Department of Anesthesiology to arrange for a pre-anesthesia consultation.
 We always have an anesthesiologist on call to answer your pressing questions.

 After office hours and on weekends or holidays, you can call Hospital for Special Surgery's page operator at 212.606.1188 and ask for the anesthesiologist on call, beeper #21530.